Progress indicator redesign

 1. Consider icon style, color, and illustration.
 Avoid complex designs that could cause style inconsistency throughout the flow.

 2. Consider the progress indicator’s interaction, whether it should be interactive or non-interactive.
-If interactive, avoid any uncommon or complex design.

 4. Ensure that the same design flow is used across all insurance products.